jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 \end{center}

 A few quick notes regarding notation: a superscript of the form $[i]$ is used to denote the $i$th layer.
 A subscript is used to denote a particular element within a layer or vector.
+The vector $\mathbf{x}$ is usually reserved for training samples, and the vector $\mathbf{y}$ is typically reserved for sample labels (i.e. the desired "answer" for a given sample).
+The vector $\hat{\mathbf{y}}$ is used to denote a model's predicted labels for a given input.

 On the far left, we have the input layer with $784$ nodes corresponding to each of the 28 by 28 pixels in an individual sample.
 Each $x_i^{(0)}$ is a floating point value between 0 and 1 inclusive.